ourmaninamsterdam/docpad-grunt-skeleton/README.md

-# A vanilla Docpad skeleton with Grunt build, based on [HTML5 Boilerplate with Grunt](https://github.com/lukekarrys/html5-boilerplate.docpad)
+# A vanilla Docpad skeleton with Grunt build, based on [Luke Karrys' HTML5 Boilerplate with Grunt](https://github.com/lukekarrys/html5-boilerplate.docpad)

-Bare essentials for building a modern website with best practices
+This is an adaptation of Luke Karrys' H5BP [Luke Karrys' HTML5 Boilerplate with Grunt](https://github.com/lukekarrys/html5-boilerplate.docpad), without H5BP.

 ## Why the fork?
-This fork keeps the Grunt child process and config file structure but updates them with the 0.4.0 *Gruntfile.js* layout.
+This fork keeps the Grunt child process and config file structure but updates them with the updated 0.4.0 *Gruntfile.js* file syntax.
 Concat and min have been replaced  with [grunt-contrib-uglify](https://github.com/gruntjs/grunt-contrib-uglify).
-All other dependencies have been update to the latest builds.
+All other dependencies have been updated to the latest builds.

 ## What is different?